We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-It’s easy to spend the entire day wandering throughout the Gothic Quarter, but there’s so much more to discover in Barcelona.
+It’s easy to spend the entire day wandering throughout the Gothic Quarter, but Barcelona has so much more to discover.
 Wave down one of the yellow-black colored taxis and tell the driver to take you to Plaza España, one of the central hubs of Barcelona.

-As you pull up to the roundabout of Plaza España, make sure to have your camera ready as there are plenty of photo opportunities during this stop of your day trip.
-In the center of the plaza, you’ll see a picturesque monument worth spending a few moments to appreciate the decorative centerpiece.
+As you pull up to the roundabout of Plaza España, have your camera ready, as there are plenty of photo opportunities during this stop of your day trip.
+In the plaza’s center, you’ll see a picturesque monument worth spending a few moments appreciating the decorative centerpiece.

 You can’t visit Plaza España without stopping by the Arenas Shopping Center.
 The shopping center is reminiscent of coliseum arenas with a circular shape – it’s a modern mall with trendy shops on each floor.
-There is even an elevator that takes visitors up to the roof for an observation deck overlooking the entire plaza.
+An elevator even takes visitors to the roof for an observation deck overlooking the plaza.

 Views from the National Museum